EnigmaCurry/rust-axum-template/README.md

 self-destruct this README.md and the template.

 It will also build and run the initial tests.
-Importantly, this will also create teh Cargo.lock file for the first time.
+Importantly, this will also create the Cargo.lock file for the first time.

 ## Run the program